DUST CME FACULTY

 George F. Cahill Professor of Urology

-Dr. Shah is a graduate of the Honors Program in Medical Education at Northwestern University School of Medicine.
-He completed his urologic training at New York University Medical Center.
+Dr. Ojas Shah is the George F. Cahill Professor of Urology at Columbia University College of Physicians and Surgeons.
+He also serves as the Director of the Division of Endourology and Stone Disease at Columbia University Medical Center.
+He is a graduate of the Honors Program in Medical Education at Northwestern University School of Medicine.
+He completed his general surgical and urologic training at New York University Medical Center.
 He spent an additional year at Wake Forest University Health Sciences Center as a fellow in endourology, laparoscopy and metabolic stone disease.

 His clinical and research interests include surgical and metabolic treatments of kidney stone disease, minimally invasive urologic surgery, upper urinary tract urothelial carcinoma (transitional cell carcinoma), ureteral strictures, ureteropelvic junction (UPJ) obstruction, ureteral/renal reconstructive surgery, and BPH (benign prostate hyperplasia).
 He serves as the principal investigator in many clinical research trials regarding the surgical or medical management of stone disease.
 Dr. Shah serves as the Director of the Endourology Fellowship at Columbia University Medical Center.
 He additionally has a strong focus on medical student and resident education, and served as the urology residency program director at NYU School of Medicine prior to joining Columbia.